noir-lang/noir/docs/docs/explainers/explainer-writing-noir.md

 ### Use Arithmetic over non-arithmetic operations

-Since circuits are made of arithmetic gates, the cost of them tends to be one gate.
+Since circuits are made of arithmetic gates, the cost of arithmetic operations tends to be one gate.
 Whereas for procedural code, they represent several clock cycles.

 Inversely, non-arithmetic operators are achieved with multiple gates, vs 1 clock cycle for procedural code.